Essenceia/essenceia.github.io/content/projects/aes/index.md

 The `SubBytes` transform is a byte substitution based on a table called the `S-box`.

-Each byte of the 16-bytes data block will be substituted by it's `S-box` equivalent.
+Each byte of the 16-bytes data block will be substituted by its `S-box` equivalent.

 {{< figure
     src="sbox_sub.png"